vdudhaiy/stakeout/README.md

 - Add new data sources beyond Yahoo Finance
 - Build out the `packages/models/` ML module for price prediction
-- Add a portfolio tracker with cost-basis and P&L
 - Create custom alert rules for price thresholds or analyst rating changes
 - Package it as a proper Electron app with a native menu bar